DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Experiment

 \section{Experiment}

-\textbf{Setup.} We test our DreamCS by integrating our reward model RewardCS into one-stage SDS-based text-to-3D generative models like MVDream~\cite{mvdream} and DreamFusion~\cite{dreamfusion}, and two-stage models like Magic3D~\cite{magic3d} and Fantasia3D~\cite{fantasia3d}.
-Moreover, we compare with other 3D preference alignment approaches, DreamReward~\cite{dreamreward}, and DreamDPO~\cite{dreamdpo}.
-All baselines use their official implementations where available, otherwise Threestudio’s implementation~\cite{threestudio}.
-Our DreamCS is initialized by pretrained ShapeNet~\cite{shapenet} and fine-tuned on 3D-MeshPref by minimizing loss~\eqref{eq:meshmaeloss}.
+\textbf{Setup.} We test our DreamCS by integrating our reward model RewardCS into one-stage SDS-based text-to-3D generative models like MVDream~\citep{mvdream} and DreamFusion~\citep{dreamfusion}, and two-stage models like Magic3D~\citep{magic3d} and Fantasia3D~\citep{fantasia3d}.
+Moreover, we compare with other 3D preference alignment approaches, DreamReward~\citep{dreamreward}, and DreamDPO~\citep{dreamdpo}.
+All baselines use their official implementations where available, otherwise Threestudio’s implementation~\citep{threestudio}.
+Our DreamCS is initialized by pretrained ShapeNet~\citep{shapenet} and fine-tuned on 3D-MeshPref by minimizing loss in Eq.~\eqref{eq:meshmaeloss}.
 All methods run for 20,000 steps, with an additional 10,000 steps for refinement in texture/geometry-aware baselines.
-Rendering resolution follows a coarse-to-fine schedule (\(64\times64\) for the first 5,000 steps, then \(256\times256\)), and DreamCS’s $\alpha$ linearly increases from 10 to 20 during generation.
+Rendering resolution follows a coarse-to-fine schedule (\(64\times64\) for the first 5,000 steps, then \(256\times256\)), $\alpha_{\min}=10$ and $\alpha_{\max}=20$.
+We show that the trained MeshMAE and RewardCS can achieve strong alignment with the performance of LLaMA-Mesh, showing superiority in generalization and robustness (see details in Appendix~\ref{app:rewardcs2}).

-We use all 110 prompts in GPTEval3D~\cite{gpteval3d} for evaluation.
-We assess texture and geometry quality using ImageReward (IR)~\cite{imagereward} and VisionReward (VR)~\cite{visionreward} on rendered 2D images.
-We proposed a 3D Geometry-Asset Alignment Reward (GA) metric based on RewardCS trained with a different training configuration.
+We use all 110 prompts in GPTEval3D~\citep{gpteval3d} for evaluation.
+We assess texture and geometry quality using \re{CLIP (CP)~\citep{clip}} and VisionReward (VR)~\citep{visionreward} on rendered 2D images. \re{These image-text similarity metrics are computed by averaging the similarities between each view and the given prompt.} We proposed a 3D Geometry-Asset Alignment Reward (GA) metric based on RewardCS trained with a different training configuration.
 It serves as an independent evaluator for 3D geometry-text alignment.
-MiniCPM-o [10], a multimodal vision-language model, rates text-asset alignment, 3D plausibility, and geometry-texture consistency on a 0–5 Likert scale.
-Finally, a user study with 30 participants on 30 prompts assesses these criteria.
+MiniCPM-o~\citep{minicpm}, a multimodal vision-language model, rates text-asset alignment, 3D plausibility, and geometry-texture consistency on a 0–5 Likert scale.
+In addition, a user study with 30 participants on 60 prompts assesses these criteria.
+Finally, we report the proportion of 3D assets suffering from Janus artifacts (Proportion) by conducting an user study with 60 participants.
 See more details in Appendix~\ref{app:imp}.